flruee/MAP/what_to_handle.md

 good account: 14d2kv44xf9nFnYdms32dYPKQsr5C9urbDzTz7iwU8iHb9az

+# Staking amounts how to
+if event               "module_id": "Staking",
+                "event_id": "EraPayout",
+or             "module_id": "Staking",
+            "event_id": "EraPaid",
+1. at end of era get all validators with storage function Staking(ErasRewardPoints)
+2. for each validator use storage function Staking(erasStaker(era, validator_address)) to get all nominators and their respective stake
 # Fee
 The last 3 events of each transaction (maybe not) contain the fee. the third to last event is useless and foreshadows (*MENACING*) the next.